 The Outcome of Serving a Notice to Vacate due to Nonpayment of Rent

-After serving the 3-Day Notice to Vacate to the tenant, there are two possible scenarios that can follow your action.
-Either your tenant obeys notice by vacating the property or disregards notice and stays on the premises.
+After serving the 3 Days’ Notice to Vacate to the renter, there are two possible scenarios that can follow your action.
+Either your tenant obeys notice by vacating the property or disregards notice and stays on the premises, in which case, you’ll have to file an eviction.

 1. The Tenant Obeys the Notice